mementum/cpp17-iterating-problems/src/en/0080-arrays-introduction.md

 ## Smart Pointers, Iterators and Algorithms

-One of the pleasures of *Modern C++*—anything *C++11* and newer—is that language designers understood that new facilities were needed to ease the burden on coders.
+One of the pleasures of *Modern C++*, i.e., anything *C++11* and newer, is that language designers understood that new facilities were needed to ease the burden on coders.
 Someone asked the rhetorical question about manual allocation/deallocation of memory for pointers/arrays and why that could not be managed with intelligence.
 And `std::unique_ptr<T>` was born (there is a `Deleter` template parameter that I am omitting here).
 As it happened with the `_v` variants of compile-time checks that help people, someone thought that no matter how good our `std::unique_ptr` was, a helper would be even better. *C++14* brought `std::make_unique`.

 Let us use unique pointers together with iterators and algorithms.